Samurai (ride): Samurai at Thorpe Park

 Samurai opened at Thorpe Park as the sole new ride for the 2004 season.
 It sits in the site which had been occupied by the Calgary Stampede ride.
 Calgary Stampede was a Canada Creek ride, yet Samurai was painted and themed to match the Lost City rides, similar to Vortex.
 This decision sparked discussion of a "three areas" system for Thorpe Park where the existing themed areas would be condensed into three larger themed areas, which would probably be the Lost City, Amity Cove and Calypso Quay areas of the park.
 Subsequent installations in Canada Creek seem to have dispelled this rumour.
 (As of 2016, Samurai has been listed as a ride in the Old Town area.)

 Samurai's arrival at Thorpe Park met with mixed reactions.
 There have also been suggestions that since its move to Thorpe Park it has been run on less intense settings and the use of manual control has been all but abandoned, to the disappointment of enthusiasts.
 Although during Fright Nights, the settings on Samurai were raised on some occasions, comparisons to other Top Scan rides around Europe, particularly on the travelling fair circuit, show that even at Chessington the ride was already running well below its maximum speed and intensity.

 There were rumours that the Samurai was to be integrated into the Canada Creek area and re-themed for the opening of SAW: The Ride in 2009, however, this did not occur.
 Instead, the blue fences around the ride (seen in the above photo) were painted red to fit in better with the roller coaster.
 As well as this, the ride received a queue extension so that it could cope with the increased number of visitors in the area of the park.

+The attraction was repainted in black and red for the 2025 season to align visually with the adjacent attraction, Saw - The Ride.